butterproject/butter-android/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

-Note: some dependencies are external libraries, which might be covered by a different license compatible with the GPLv3.
-They are mentioned in NOTICE.md.

 ***

-If you want to contact us: [hello@popcorntime.io](mailto:hello@popcorntime.sh)

-Copyright (c) 2014 Popcorn Time Foundation - Released under the [GPL V3 license](https://github.com/popcorn-official/popcorn-android/blob/development/LICENSE.md).
+Copyright © 2022 Popcorn Time Project - Released under the [GPL v3 license](LICENSE.txt).